vzexg-2/CloudX/README.md

 # CloudX

 - Introduction :
-Hello! my name is sunshine, im 11 years old and i am from Indonesia, Elementary school
+Hello! my name is sunshine, im 11 years old and i am from Indonesia, still in Elementary school

 ## Cloud X is a DDoS tool that can break ( pass through ) to the https protocol.